nick-ducker/T2A1/README.md

   5. **Tracked entities**

       For brevity I have only mapped the airbnb marketplace for the interaction of users and rooms, omitting experiences.
-I understand that experiences operate in much a similar way to rooms, but I think that demonstrating the same thing twice is unnessecary and would sacrifice readability.
+I understand that experiences operate in much a similar way to rooms, but I think that demonstrating the same thing twice is unnecessary and would sacrifice readability.

       * **Users:** Stores all unique information relevant to a specific user, such as name, password, email and other personal details.
 Also contains id numbers for other services such as google and facebook and boolean values regarding the users particular binary settings.
       * **User reviews:** Contains a short review of a particular user, from another user
       *  **User review comments:** a responding comment of a user review, from another user.
       *  **Card details:** Contains all the card details of a particular users card and its country
       *  **Country:** Contains all countries
-      *  **Paypals:** Contains all paypals, each specific to a different user.
+      *  **PayPal's:** Contains all PayPal details, each specific to a different user.
       *  **Australian Bank Details:** Contains all bank details, each specific to a different user.
-      *  **VAT id's:** Contains VAT tax codes, each speficic to a different user.
+      *  **VAT id's:** Contains VAT tax codes, each specific to a different user.
       *  **Notification preferences:** A series of entities that contain boolean operators regarding if a particular user wishes to be notified and in which ways they want to be notified.
 The entities are separate as the same way of communicating can be used for different types of notification, for example, account vs policy notifications via text.
       *  **Languages:** Contains all spoken languages.
       *  **User languages:** A joining entity between languages and users.